-6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of shareholders.
+6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.

 Notices of meeting sent to the Company' shareholders comply with the "Guidelines for Notices of Meeting" issued by the ASX in July 2014.
 Notices of Meetings are provided to Shareholders within the timing requirements of the ASX Listing Rules and the Corporations Act to ensure that Shareholders have sufficient time to consider the business of the meeting and to make arrangements to attend and vote either in person or through the nomination of a proxy.
 Shareholders are provided with instructions on how to nominate their communication preferences via the Company's registry manager whose website offers a facility to lodge proxy forms online.
+Shareholders are provided with an opportunity to send questions to the Company ahead of the meeting date.